sarahbussmann/RSV/README.md

 # RSV
-R code for generating synthetic data set of WashU population for research
+R code for generating synthetic data set of WashU population for research project.